p-lange/Clockworld/Rules/WEAPONS.md

 Spread | Long Range doesn't increase DC, instead downgrades Injury Die by (2) steps (example: d4 to d8).
 Silent | Using the weapon doesn't reveal your actions or location to others if you are sneaking.
 Jam | If you roll the Jam value on your Attack, the firearm becomes non-functional until you un-jam it as an Action.

+### Size
+The Size of the weapon determines whether it requires one or two hands to wield.
+A Small weapon requires one hand, while a Large weapon can be *held* in one hand, but requires two hands to *wield*.

+### Injury Dice
+The Injury Dice determines which dice you use for your Injury Pool.

+### Injury Type
+The Injury Type specifies what type of Injuries the weapon inflicts, such as sharp or ballistic.
+This usually only matters when dealing with Armor and other sources of Resistance.

+### Range
+How close you need to be to a Target to use the weapon.

+#### Reach
+A Reach weapon can only be used when within 5 feet of the intended Target.

+#### Close
+A Close Range weapon can be used against a Target within 30 feet.

+#### Long
+A Long Range weapon can be used against a Target within 500 feet.